majianjia/QingStation/doc/anemometer.md

 Because all `4` channels shared the only `1` amplifier, they also share the minor bias if there is any so that will be cancelled out.
 The actual zero offsets of each channel are all at around `2047~2048`, very stable and accurate.

-Besides, during a calm wind, collect a set of zero-crossing as the baseline of zero wind speed.
+Besides, during a calm wind, collect a set of zero-crossing as the baseline of zero wind speed reference.

-For each channel, the firmware interpolates `10` zero-crossing points around the maximum amplitude of each echo (easier to located).
+For each channel, we interpolate `6` zero-crossing points around the maximum amplitude of each echo.
-Then it calculates the difference in time between the previous collected zero-crossing baseline in calm wind.
-After that, the maximum `2` and minimum `2` time difference were excluded and the other left is averaged.
+As the waves around peaks are the most identical.
+These zero crossing are averaged and produce one number, which represent the location of these crossing.
+There is no need to compare all the zero-crossing moment as I found out these zero-crossing are very stable.

 This result in a pretty stable sub-digit accuracy, at least in calm wind.
-A simple test results in a standard error at `0.074us`, when converting to windspeed is `0.1m/s`.
+A simple test results in a standard error at `0.037us`, when converting to windspeed is `0.051m/s`.
 This level of accuracy that a simple processing can provide is already very promising!

 #### Extracting wind speed